2013 Cadillac Escalade Performance

 Acceleration and Power

-Under the hood, the Escalade comes with a 6.2-liter V8 engine that makes 403 horsepower and 417 pound-feet of torque.
+Under the hood, the 2013 Cadillac Escalade comes with a 6.2-liter V8 engine that makes 403 horsepower and 417 pound-feet of torque.
 Power is routed to the wheels through a six-speed automatic transmission.
-The Escalade gets up to an EPA-estimated 14/18 mpg city/highway, which is comparable to the Lincoln Navigator and Mercedes-Benz GL450.
+The Escalade gets up to an EPA-estimated 14/18 mpg city/highway, which is comparable to the fuel economy of the Lincoln Navigator and the Mercedes-Benz GL450.
 All-wheel drive models get slightly lower estimates.
 The Escalade can tow up to 8,300 pounds.

 - "Conventional Escalades are robust, regardless of body style.
 Credit also goes to the smooth 6-speed transmission, which delivers prompt shifts when needed." -- Consumer Guide